CallMeGodsent/CallMeGodsent/README.md

 Godsent is a manager of several brands and businesses, with experience managing global teams and multi-million-dollar campaigns.
 He background in:

-• Brand strategy. 😊
+• Brand strategy.

-• Visual design. 😩
+• Visual design.

-• Web and software development. 🕵️
+• Web and software development.

-• Blogging. 😋k
+• Blogging.

-• Writing. 😳
+• Writing.

-• Digital Marketing. 🤔
+• Digital Marketing.

-• Game development. 🙃
+• Game development.

-• 3d.🏃
+• 3d.

-• Leadership. 😔
+• Leadership.

-• Teaching.👲
+• Teaching.

 And many more. 🔥🔥🔥

 Godsent has also done account managing, which is mindful but with competitive approach.
 Godsent is fueled by his passion for understanding the nuances of cross-cultural advertising.
 He considers himself a ‘forever student,’ eager to both build on her academic foundations in psychology and sociology and stay in tune with the latest digital marketing strategies through continued coursework.